 Intellectual Property Rights and Responsibilities of Bates College Faculty and Staff

-Further, in section 129.III.A. it states that “The uniform application of this Policy requires that the College be made aware of IP created by members of the College community with the use of College resources.
+Further, it states that “The uniform application of this Policy requires that the College be made aware of IP created by members of the College community with the use of College resources.
 Responsibility for reporting the creation of IP rests with the creator(s).
 The Dean of the Faculty will develop a procedure that will facilitate such reporting.”
 For any IP created in connection with a grant or sponsored project, notification of the Office of Sponsored Programs and Research Compliance shall be the mechanism for notification of the Dean of the Faculty.
 To prepare such a notification, please use the Bates College Intellectual Property Disclosure Form.
 SPaRC will review the College’s obligations under the terms of the grant or contract, advise the Faculty or Staff member of their rights or obligations, notify the Dean of the Faculty and make recommendations to the Dean of any further action as necessary.

 Please note also that any Materials Transfer Agreements (MTAs) or Non-Disclosure Agreements (NDAs) which you may be asked to sign by collaborators may conflict either with the terms of the Bates College IP policy referenced below, or with the terms and conditions of one or more sponsored research agreements (grants) with which you are involved.
 Therefore, any such MTA or NDA must be countersigned by the Dean of the Faculty, and should be sent to SPaRC for a preliminary review.

 Therefore, any faculty or staff member applying for a grant or engaged in grant-funded activity must familiarize themselves with their rights and responsibilities as enumerated in the College’s Intellectual Property policy.